Bioconductor/bioconductor.org/content/help/workflows/high-throughput-assays.md

 <h2 id="sample-workflow"> Sample Workflow</h2>

 The following psuedo-code illustrates a typical R / Bioconductor session.
-It makes use of the flow packages to load, transform and visualize the flow data and gate certain populations in the dataset.
+It makes use of the flow cytometry packages to load, transform and visualize the flow data and gate certain populations in the dataset.

 The workflow loads the `flowCore`, `flowStats` and `flowViz` packages and its